in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

 The configured Access Node processes the request and retrieves the entity, ProductOffering, and the entity's relationships from the local Context Broker.
-Then, it creates a response with de detailed data requested.
+Then, it creates a response with the detailed data requested.

 This is a non-normative example of a `EntitySyncResponse` with the detailed data requested: